Union Airways of New Zealand

 Union Airways of New Zealand Limited was New Zealand's first major airline.
 It was founded in 1935 by local shipping giant Union Company.
 Its services reached main centres from Auckland to Dunedin and extended to Gisborne and the West Coast of the South Island.
-Union Airways was instrumental in the establishment of Australian National Airways and TEAL.
+Union Airways was instrumental in the establishment of Australian National Airways and Tasman Empire Airways Limited (TEAL).

-In April 1946 the Government of New Zealand bought all the shares in Union Airways, later forming New Zealand National Airways Corporation which took over on 31 March 1947 all Union Airways operations assets and facilities adding them to those taken from other local airlines.
+In April 1946, the Government of New Zealand bought all the shares in Union Airways, later forming New Zealand National Airways Corporation which took over all Union Airways operations assets and facilities on 31 March 1947, adding them to those acquired from other local airlines.

 First scheduled passenger flight

 'A new era for commercial aviation in New Zealand' announced the Manawatu Standard.
 The Postmaster-General christened Kotuku, Karoro and Korimako at the Milson Aerodrome following a civic luncheon on the afternoon of 15 January 1936 and Karoro with Flight-Lieutenant A. G. Gerrand at the controls flew the first passengers to Dunedin.